 14.0 Termination

-If at any time any Party or Parties does wish to terminate the WOW then it can be terminated by notice in writing.
-In any event the WOW will terminate on completion of the project, as agreed in the detailed project plans referenced in section 4.0, or no later than 31st May 2022
+If at any time any Party or Parties does wish to terminate the WOWWOW then it can be terminated by notice in writing.
+In any event the WOWWOW will terminate on completion of the project, as agreed in the detailed project plans referenced in section 4.0, or no later than 31st May 2022

 15.0 Legal Status

-This WOW is a non-binding agreement between the parties.
+This WOWWOW is a non-binding agreement between the parties.
 It has no legal standing, and neither party will seek redress through any legal process.

 16.0 Duration